Oracle third-party support is:

 Certain Fixes Are Limited (No Source Code Access):

-Customers need to understand that third-party support can address most issues, but there is a limitation on code-level changes (an inherent restriction to avoid violating Oracle’s intellectual property rights.
+Customers need to understand that third-party support can address most issues.
+Still, there is a limitation on code-level changes (an inherent restriction to avoid violating Oracle’s intellectual property rights.

 No Direct Oracle Backing or Escalation:

-With Oracle Premier Support, if a severe product flaw or critical outage occurs that only the software vendor can address, Oracle’s engineers would ultimately get involved.
+With Oracle Premier Support, Oracle’s engineers would ultimately become involved if a severe product flaw or critical outage occurs that can only be addressed by the software vendor.
 With third-party support, Oracle is not involved.

 Read Third-Party Support vs. Oracle Premier Support: A Guide for CIOs and SAM Managers.